-Hiring or leasing a mobility scooter could be a good option if you’d like to try out a scooter, including a particular model, before committing to buying your own.
-It's also handy if you only need a mobility scooter for a short time period, for example, when you're recovering from an accident or injury, or just going on a day trip.
+Hiring or leasing a mobility scooter could be a good option if you’d like to try out a scooter, before committing to buying your own.
+It's also handy if you only need a mobility scooter for a short time period, for example, if you're recovering from an accident or injury, or just going on a day trip.

-There are a few things you need to know and do when hiring a mobility scooter:
+There are a few important things to think about when hiring a mobility scooter:

-Many mobility shops will lease you a mobility scooter for a day, week or month.
+Lots of mobility shops provide mobility scooter hire schemes.
+You could lease a scooter for a day, a week or a month.

-National businesses you can hire scooters from include Mobility Hire, Mobility Giant and Concord Mobility.
-Your local disability living centre should also be able to tell you about hire options in your area.
+National businesses you can hire scooters from include Mobility Hire, Mobility Giant, National Mobility Hire Limited and Concord Mobility.
+Ask your local disability living centre about other rental options in your area.

 Some big supermarkets, DIY shops, tourist attractions and National Trust properties also have mobility scooters available to use within their premises.

-If you’d like to find out about hiring a mobility scooter for a holiday, try contacting Mobility Equipment Hire UK.
-The company can arrange for scooters to be delivered to destinations in the UK and abroad.
+If you’d like to hire a mobility scooter for a holiday, ask the company if they can arrange for scooters to be delivered to destinations in the UK and abroad.

 You usually lease your Motability scooter for three years.
 Here are six things you need to know about the scheme: